ywiyogo/yBlogApp/yBlogApp/blog/posts/HelloFlaskWebApp.md

 tags: [python, webapp, raspberrypi]

 After learning about the web application technology at Udacity for about 4 months, and reading several tutorials.
 Now, I can deploy my flask-markdown-powered personal website on Digital Ocean.
 This website is built using python framework [Flask](http://flask.pocoo.org/docs/0.10/).
-The supporting web server is Nginx.
+This web application utilizes the uWSGI application server to launch this application and Nginx as the front end reverse proxy.
 [James Harding's work](http://www.jamesharding.ca) has inspired me to create this markdown-based blog website.

 For the first time, I could launch it with Raspberry Pi 2 at home.
 The front-end is based on material design and inspired from [deviserweb](http:http://deviserweb.com/).
-The exciting thing is that I do not install any database system for it.
+The exciting thing is that I didn't install any database system for it.
 I write this article using a normal text editor with the [markdown](http://daringfireball.net/projects/markdown/) syntax.

 Next coming features are: